nojoven/peaks/docs/docs/index.md

     cd peaks
     ```

+2. Complete the `.env` file with the required environment variables.

-2. Start the containers:
+3. Start the containers:

     ```bash
     docker-compose up --build
     ```

-3. The API will be available at `http://localhost:8000`.
+4. The API will be available at `http://localhost:8000`.

 ### Example Requests